 At HairPalace, our surgeons use the state-of-the-art FUE2 Safe System to transplant hair in a safe, painless, effective way.
 A handheld micro punch tool extracts follicles with unparalleled precision, and makes transplanting them into balding areas more efficient.
 There’s almost no danger of harming grafts, and 95 – 100% of implanted hairs grow back.

 The FUE2 SafeSystem is available for less than 70% of what you would pay in the UK when you visit HairPalace’s hair clinic in Budapest.
-This is far more affordable than average UK prices, which vary from £6000 to £15000.
+This is far more affordable than average UK prices, which may go as high as £15000.

 It’s unclear how much the Elton John hair transplant treatments cost, but you can achieve the best results available today at highly competitive rates — and you’ll even get to see Budapest, one of Europe’s most beautiful cities!

 To book your hair transplant consultation, contact our friendly team now!

 Elton John first started to experience hair loss in the early 1970s.